-All current Directors are non-executive with the exception of the Group Chief Executive, the Group Treasurer and the Group Finance Director.
+All current Directors are non-executive with the exception of the Group Chief Executive, Group Funding and Marketing Director, Group Credit and Risk Director and the Group Finance Director.
 All non-executive Directors are independent Directors with the exception of those nominated by DLUHC.
 With the exceptions mentioned above, the Board has determined that all remaining non-executive Directors are independent and free from any material relationship that could interfere with their ability to discharge their duties apart.